VM Scaling and Load Balancing via Cost Optimal MDP Solution: Formal System Definition

-We assume our cloud NFV infrastructure (the NFVI) can host a finite yet flexible number of VMs.
-For simplicity, we assume that an instance of a VNF is deployed in one VM, with two instances deployed in two VMs and so forth.
-That is, in a scale out operation, adding a VM translates to adding another instance of the VNF.
-We further assume, that the load balancer is deployed in a single VM and can handle all traffic demands irrespective of the number of VNF instances (i.e., number of VMs), see Figure~\ref{fig1} for the schematic presentation.
-The total demand of a VNF (e.g., from a firewall) is modeled by Poisson process of arriving tasks with average rate $\lambda$.
-The incoming tasks are scheduled into one of the active queues or rejected from service, according to load balancing policy.
-Each VM handles the traffic demands (e.g., flows handled by the firewall) in a parallel manner.
-Namely, the total processing rate is equally shared between all task.
-Hence, the tasks never wait but are rather immediately processed.
-The VM's limited resources allow processing of limited number of tasks, denoted by $B$.
-For simplicity, we assume all VMs are identical.
-We assume each VM has exponential service times with maximal average rate $\mu$.
-For simplicity, we assume that service allocation and reallocation in each VM has no time overhead.
-Since the minimum of exponential rates is equal to their sum, the total processing rate is always equal to $\mu$.
-Hence, each VM is modeled by queue with buffer size $B$, having up to $B$ servers with total processing rate equal to $\mu$.
-While this model reflects the ability of VMs to provide concurrent resource sharing, our model can be easily adopted for the FIFO service, with only minor changes.
-Note that for the correspondence with the mathematical model, which will follow, we use terms VM and queue interchangeably.
+The DM aims to find a policy which maximizes the total income in the long run.
+We assume exponentially distributed service time and a time it takes from the moment of VM deployment decision till the moment it is fully deployed.
+While the arrival part of the Poisson assumption is rather natural, the same assumption about the service and deployment part mean that we impose an approximation of the service times and on VM deployment times.
+However, the drawback of this approximation proved to be non-significant, as show our results in Section~\ref{sec:AWS}.
+Moreover, to account for general (but known) service times, it is merely needed to extend our MDP model to a Semi-Markov Decision Process (SMDP) model, an effort that is purely technical.
+As the objective of this work is to present a general methodical paradigm, we leave the extension to SMDP out of the scope of this paper.
+Accordingly, incoming tasks are scheduled to one of the active queues or rejected from service, according to the load balancing policy.
+Each VM can handle services in a parallel manner.
+Namely, the total processing rate is equally shared between all tasks currently running in the queue.
+Hence, tasks never wait for a full completion of previously arrived tasks but are rather processed in parallel.
+The VM's limited resources allow processing of a limited number of services, denoted by $B$.
+The parameter $B$ is calculated based on the service SLAs.
+We omit these detailed calculations and assume $B$ is given.
+For simplicity, we assume all VMs are identical, hence characterized by equal $B$.
+We assume that the exponential service times have maximal average rate $\mu$.
+We assume that task processing initiation at each VM has no time overhead.
+However, VM deployment time is significant.
+For analytical simplicity we also assume it is exponentially distributed with average rate $\zeta$.
+Each VM is modeled by a queue with a buffer size $B$, having up to $B$ servers with a total processing rate equal to $\mu$.
+Since the minimum of exponentially distributed rates is equal to their sum, the total processing rate is always equal to $\mu$.
+While this model reflects the ability of VMs to provide concurrent resource sharing, it can be easily modified for the FIFO service, with only minor changes.
+Note that for the correspondence with the mathematical model, which will follow, we use the terms VM and queue interchangeably.